CallumWoon/Treehouse/README.md

 ## Treehouse

-This repo is for all my course files completed through teamtreehouse.com
+This repo is for all course files completed through teamtreehouse.com

-Also check out my Treehouse profile [here](https://teamtreehouse.com/callumwoon).